 Showing that seniors in the world were extremely misinformed and mislead by media back in the day.
-Marijuana is starting to be accepted by more and more people on a daily basis because it provides multiple benefits for a multitude of reasons, especially for the senior community.
+Marijuana is starting to be accepted by more and more people daily because it provides multiple benefits for a multitude of reasons, especially for the senior community.

 Now let’s get into some brief details about what’s actually in marijuana.